omeka/classic-enduser/docs/Technical/Setting_PHP_Path.md

----
-title: Setting the PHP Path
+# Setting the PHP Path
----

 An invalid php path can cause a number of problems for your Omeka Classic installation.
 You need a valid php path to run plugins like CSV import and Neatline.